FBDevCLagos/The-Internship-v1/Terms.md

-1. I accept the internship, which has been awarded to me by DevC lagos and understand the following:
+## I accept the internship, which has been awarded to me by DevC lagos and understand the following:

-a)DevC lagos will ONLY pay me per *set terms requisite to earn  during The Internship v1 all other associated expenses,
-including: the  cost  of  travel,  personal  insurance, data, power  and accommodation, as well as all living expenses, will be borne by me
+a)DevC lagos will ONLY pay me per *set terms requisite to earn  during The Internship v1.
+All other associated expenses, including: the  cost  of  travel,  personal  insurance, data, power  and accommodation, as well as all living expenses, will be borne by me

 b)I am personally responsible for obtaining the necessary resources to build the project decided by My Clan.

 c)I possess adequate medical insurance for the duration of The Internship v1.
 DevC Lagos is not liable to the cost of medicare during my time in The Internship v1.
-DevC Lagos  accepts  no  responsibility  for  costs  arising  from injury,  illness  or  death  that  has occurred
-during my internship.
+DevC Lagos  accepts  no  responsibility  for  costs  arising  from injury,  illness  or  death  that  has occurred during my internship.

 d)While in The Internship v1, I  will not be considered an official or  a staff member.
 However, I  understand that I am expected to fulfil my working obligations like any other Intern